belohoub/UBcards/README.md

 [![UBcards](https://github.com/belohoub/UBcards/blob/master/app/graphics/ubcards256.png?raw=true)](https://github.com/belohoub/UBcards/)

+## Import/Export

+UBcards allows to import/export cards from/to another apps by employing simple scripts.
+Currently, UBcards allows migration from the older Ubuntu-Touch Card Wallet application and the well-known Android [Catima](https://catima.app/).

-## Migrating from the Card Wallet App
+### Migrating from the Card Wallet App

 UBcards allows you to import your cards from the Card Wallet application if you come from Xenial to Focal using a simple shell script.